jprichardson/electron-mocha/README.md

 Mocha testing in [Electron](https://electronjs.org).
 This project has two main value propositions:

-1. You can now easily test any JavaScript app in a real browser (Chromium) without hassling with PhantomJS or Webdriver.
+1. You can now easily test any JavaScript app in a real browser environment.
 2. You can now easily test your Electron apps!